Her Life and Her Museum: Isabella Stewart Gardner

-Netflix is streaming the four-part docuseries This Is a Robbery: The World’s Biggest Art Heist about the notorious event that took place 30 years ago in the middle of the night on St. Patrick’s Day.
-13 priceless works of art were stolen from the Isabella Stewart Gardner Museum, located in the Fenway neighborhood of Boston.
+The four-part docuseries This Is a Robbery: The World’s Biggest Art Heist (available on Netflix!) tells the story of the notorious event that took place over 30 years ago in the middle of the night on St. Patrick’s Day.
+The 13 priceless works of art were stolen from the Isabella Stewart Gardner Museum, located in the Fenway neighborhood of Boston.
 The case remains unsolved and the whereabouts of over 500 million dollars worth of stolen art is still unknown.
-The Netflix series gives a detailed explanation of the various trails and theories that authorities and committed experts exhausted in their effort to recover the stolen works of art but no such luck.
+The Netflix series gives a detailed explanation of the various clues and theories that authorities and committed experts exhausted in their effort to recover the stolen works of art but no such luck.

 Even though the Isabella Stewart Gardner Museum is the setting for this grim story, it remains in the background.
 Any art lover would agree that the Netflix retelling of this crime feels incomplete because insufficient airtime is given either to the history of this unique museum or the life of its enigmatic founder, Isabella Stewart Gardner.
 In the context of This Is a Robbery, the museum is a beautiful distraction.
 There is an even more interesting story that precedes the robbery – it is that of Isabella Stewart Gardner and Fenway Court.